Equality & Diversity

 Her main research activities are related to homogeneous catalysis and molecular recognition for biomimetic processes and sustainable biomass valorization.
 She has been/is supervisor of PhD and master students, also in cotutelle.
 She is co-author of more than 100 publications in peer-reviewed journals and has been invited as speaker at national and international conferences and schools.
 She has been involved in several national/European projects also with industrial partners.

-Focus of Working Group
+Working Group Focus

 Science, Technology, Engineering and Mathematics (in this established acronym-friendly order) have benefited, over the centuries and still today, from fundamental contributions of scholars from universities which are now members of the Coimbra Group.
 STEM remains a major factor of modernization and progress for society at large.
 As research-intensive universities, the members of the Coimbra Group are firmly committed to and constantly develop and expand their research and education in STEM, also including societal outreach related to these fields.

-Priorities for 2024-2026
+Priorities for 2025-2026

-- Women in STEM: There is a chronical low presence of women in STEM fields at all levels, in particular at PhD, post-docs and academic level.
+- Women in STEM: There is a chronically low presence of women in STEM fields at all levels, in particular at PhD, post-docs and academic level.
 We will carry out an analysis (on-line surveys, interviews) at Master, PhD, post-docs levels to gain information on which are the expectations and main difficulties of early-stage female-researchers in STEM fields.
 There are possibilities for carrying out this project also at inter-WG level (Doctoral Studies and Equality and Diversity WGs).
 Furthermore, we want to collect testimonials from STEM female-researchers as positive and successful models (interviews).

-Recent highlights
+Recent highlights since June 2024

-Ongoing / Forthcoming activities
+Ongoing / forthcoming activities 2025-2026

 Contact person at the CG Office: Rúben Castro (castro@coimbra-group.eu)